meldaravaniel/snippets/svn_2_git/README.md

 1) Run the `git clone`
    * this may take forever.
 One of my repos took 5.5 hrs.
 It was big, but it's definitely not the biggest thing I've ever seen...your clone may vary. ;D
-   * use `--prefix=''` or the git svn fetch on top later won't be able to be applied with a sync rebase. :(
+   * use `--prefix=''` or the `git svn fetch` on `top` later won't be able to be applied with a `sync rebase`. :(
-   * If you were living in a massive, shared SVN repo, it would behoove you to research at what revision number your repo starts, or the git clone will start at revision 0 and search until it finds the first record of your repo.
+   * If you were living in a massive, shared SVN repo, it would behoove you to research at what revision number your repo starts, or the `git clone` will start at revision 0 and search until it finds the first record of your repo.
 Some of mine didn't start until the 350K mark and it takes a LONG time for it to get to there.
 A bit of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) will save you a ton of time.
      * Add `-r###:HEAD` to the clone command (where '###' is a revision number).
 You don't have to be exact, either.
 I just round down to the nearest nice-looking number.
      * An example command looks like: `git svn clone --stdlayout --prefix='' --r 35000:HEAD --authors-file=authors.txt https://svn.atlassian.com/Confluence ConfluenceAsGit`